badamrussell/photos-web-ui/README.md

   - I don't think I can get this with flexbox.
   - try grid
   - otherwise have to calculate it
-- Do i need object pooling for smoother scrolling?
+- Do I need object pooling for smoother scrolling?
   - is there a fps tool in chrome dev tools?
 - window resize, only redo calcs when resize is done
 - look for